HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-03.md

 ## What you will learn

-- What is a form mode
+- What's a form mode
-- What is a field group
+- What's a field group
 - Formulas to control access

 ## Prerequisites